Why Peer-to-Peer SEO Beats Influencer Ass Kissing

 It’s about cooperating with the few who care.
 This makes the difference.
 Where to start?

 Why do I have to write about it again?
 Well, in recent years the pressure to go after influencers has been mounting.
 By now it has gone so far that influential people get their ass kissed on every occasion.
 It stinks.

-In 2012 there are far too many people willing to ass kiss and not enough celebrity asses to kiss.
+There are far too many people willing to ass kiss and not enough celebrity asses to kiss.
 The outcome is that you have to wait in line to kiss ass and then the rockstar you are after barely notices.
 After all they get so used to having their ass kissed that it becomes negligible.